arnobtarafder/azimuth-warehouse/task_description.md

 8. Add a loading spinner on the home page and the login/register page.
 If data is loading, a spinner will be displayed.

 9. use the Environment variable on both the client and server-side. `.env` file hides db user and db password and another server-side secret info.
-Use .gitignore file on the server-side.
+Use .gitignore file on the server-side.  **(done)**

 10. Implement the basic version of the `jwt` token for email/password based authentication.
 Upon login, you will create a jwt token and store it on the client-side, and for the `My Items` page, you will send the token with the call and verify the user.
 Implementing 401 and 403 is optional.
 For social login, jwt token implementation is optional.

 11. Create a `stackoverflow` profile and post a question or an answer at the time of submitting your assignment.
 You will submit the link to the stackoverflow question.
 If you do not want to add a question, you can add an answer on stackoverflow.
 If you can't add a stackoverflow question/answer, you can submit a github issue to any library that you are using.
-Your question or answer has to be a meaningful question or answer.
+Your question or answer has to be a meaningful question or answer.  **(done)**

 ### Optional but highly encourage: